Botswana

 Investigation and Discipline

-As indicated above and per the Accountants Act 2010, BICA is charged with investigating and disciplining its members for professional misconduct, as well as for violations or breaches of its codes, rules, and standards.
+Per the Accountants Act 2010 as amended, BICA is charged with investigating and disciplining its members for professional misconduct, as well as for violations or breaches of its codes, rules, and standards.

-BICA indicates that since the passage of the Accountants Act 2010 it has taken steps to strengthen its I&D mechanisms to meet SMO 6 best practices.
-These include changing the composition of the Disciplinary Committee (i.e., removing the dominance of Council and introducing an independent chairperson with a legal background) and establishing an Appeals Committee.
-In 2018, new rules related to I&D were passed to align with SMO 6 best practices, the Accountants Act 2010, and clarify implementation procedures.
+BICA indicates that since the passage of the Accountants Act 2010 as amended it has repeatedly taken steps to strengthen its I&D mechanisms to meet SMO 6 requirements.
+These include changing the composition of the Disciplinary Committee (i.e., removing the dominance of Council and introducing an independent chairperson with a legal background) and establishing an Independent Accounting Appeals Committee (appointed by the Minister of Finance with an independent secretary).

 Current Status: Adopted